Teukolsky on slowly-rotating Kerr-de Sitter in the vanishing $\Lambda$ limit: Introduction

-Since the decay results of perturbations of \KdS{} are so much stronger than their Kerr equivalents, in order to prove uniform results when $\La$ tends to 0, it is necessary to adapt the comparatively more complicated methodology of Kerr to prove a comparatively weaker but uniform in $\Lambda$ polynomial decay for perturbations of \KdS.
-The main mechanism used throughout this article for proving uniform estimates is thus an (potentially microlocal) adaptation of the vectorfield multiplier method, where different multipliers are chosen to overcome the three geometric obstacles on black hole backgrounds.
-We address these obstacles individually.
+Since the decay results of perturbations of \KdS{} are significantly stronger than their Kerr equivalents, in order to prove uniform results when $\La$ tends to 0, it is necessary to adapt the comparatively more complicated methodology of Kerr to prove a comparatively weaker but uniform in $\Lambda$ polynomial decay for perturbations of \KdS.
+The main mechanism used throughout this article is thus an adaptation of the vectorfield multiplier method, where different multipliers are chosen to overcome the three geometric obstacles on black hole backgrounds: the event horizon, the trapped set, and the far region (see \zcref{fig:obstacles}).
+We present each of the issues in greater detail, dividing them into issues that can and can not be handled perturbatively in the vanishing $\Lambda$ limit.